Editor's note: This story was originally published on April 4, 2023, but was updated on Aug. 21 after Lolita died.

-Miami Seaquarium's star orca, Lolita, who has spent more than 50 years in captivity, will soon bid adieu to her tiny tank in Florida and live out the rest of her days in her home waters of the Pacific Northwest.
+Miami Seaquarium's star orca, Lolita, who has spent more than 50 years in captivity, died on Aug.
+19. She was set to bid adieu to her tiny tank in Florida and live out the rest of her days in her home waters of the Pacific Northwest, but died before she could be released, according to a statement.
+She received medical care after displaying signs of discomfort for several days.
+Her keepers suspect that Lolita's death was linked to a renal condition, but this is not yet certain.

-Lolita, also known as Tokitae — the Coast Salish people's word for 'nice day, pretty colors' — or Toki for short, is a 57-year-old female orca (Orcinus orca) from the now-endangered Southern Resident orcas that live off the coasts of British Columbia, Washington and Oregon.
-She is currently the second oldest orca in captivity behind Corky, a 58-year-old male who resides at SeaWorld San Diego.
+Lolita, also known as Tokitae — the Coast Salish people's word for 'nice day, pretty colors' — or Toki for short, was a 57-year-old female orca (Orcinus orca) from the now-endangered Southern Resident orcas that live off the coasts of British Columbia, Washington and Oregon.
+At the time of her death, she was the second oldest orca in captivity behind Corky, a 58-year-old male who resides at SeaWorld San Diego.

 Lolita arrived at Miami Seaquarium in 1970 after a group of men captured her and 79 other orcas at a cove on Whidbey Island, Washington in one of the largest and most widely condemned orca-capture events in history, according to The Guardian.
-Since then, Lolita has lived and performed tricks in an aquarium pool, which is the smallest of its kind in North America, until March 2022, when she was retired from public shows, according to the U.S.-based non-profit organization In Defence of Animals.
+Lolita spent much of her life performing tricks in an aquarium pool, which is the smallest of its kind in North America.
+In March 2022, she was retired from public shows, according to the U.S.-based non-profit organization In Defence of Animals.

-The decision to relocate Lolita to her home waters was announced March 30 at a press conference jointly held by The Dolphin Company, which owns Miami Seaquarium, and the conservation group Friends of Lolita, who have been campaigning for Lolita to be returned home since she retired.
-Lolita is too old to be successfully released into the wild, so she will be moved to a new sea pen where she will spend her retirement being looked after by trainers, according to a related statement.
-(It is unclear when Lolita will be moved and how large and where her new home will be.)
+The decision to relocate Lolita to her home waters was announced March 30 at a press conference jointly held by The Dolphin Company, which owns Miami Seaquarium, and the conservation group Friends of Lolita, who had campaigned for Lolita to be returned home since she retired.
+Lolita was too old to be successfully released into the wild, so the organization had planned to move her to a new sea pen, according to a statement released at the time.

 In the wild, the average lifespan of female orcas is 46 years, but some can live for up to 80 or 90 years, according to the U.K.-based organization Whale and Dolphin Conservation (WDC), while the average lifespan of males is only 30, although some can live for between 50 and 60 years.
 However, captive orcas rarely live this long.